TDTran333/Obsidian/Learning/Programming/R/[Overview] Base R Functions.md

 ##### gml()
 glm is used to fit generalized linear models, specified by giving a symbolic description of the linear predictor and a description of the error distribution.

+##### findInterval()
+Given a vector of non-decreasing breakpoints in vec, find the interval containing each element of x.